Do expats from Pennsylvania still need to pay state taxes?

 The FTC is designed to prevent double taxation by allowing you to claim a credit for foreign taxes paid on income that is also subject to U.S. federal tax.

-This credit can significantly reduce your U.S. tax liability, particularly if you live in a country with high tax rates.
+This credit can significantly reduce your U.S. tax liability, particularly if you live in a country with higher tax rates.

-The FTC helps ensure that you are not taxed twice on the same income, providing relief and making international work more manageable.
+The FTC is designed to reduce the risk of being taxed twice on the same income, providing relief and making international work more manageable, although the exact result depends on your specific mix of income and foreign taxes.

 Foreign Housing Exclusion (FHE)

-The FHE allows you to exclude certain housing expenses from your federal and state taxable income.
+The FHE allows you to exclude certain housing expenses from your U.S. federal taxable income.
 These expenses can include rent, utilities (excluding telephone), and other reasonable costs related to maintaining a household abroad.

 The amount you can exclude is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit.